ioccc-src/winner/2024/ferguson1/README.md

 Well, Frank, I hope you appreciate the evidence now.

 I could go on but I don't want to criticise, as I said somewhere, and it's not really important.
-My point was that where 1987/hines IS INDEED a beautiful counter-example of this letter, mine takes it much further.
+My point was that whereas 1987/hines IS INDEED a beautiful counter-example of this letter, mine takes it much further.
 This program is not something anyone would want to maintain - presumably even Frank.